 The Scottish college sector faces significant uncertainty in the immediate and near future particularly as a result of the impact of the current pandemic.
 Even without this, there was overall financial restraint in the public sector with the challenge of delivering annual efficiency savings of 3% and an acknowledged degree of uncertainty over future funding streams.
-South Lanarkshire College has been successful in increasing its core activity allocation in line with growing demand, as per the table on page 8.
-However, in 2020/21 the credit allocation was reduced from 49,957 to 49,201, a reduction of 1.5% compared to the sector average reduction of 0.5 %.
-The credit allocation has increased for the coming year to 50,435, a 2.5% increase on 2020/21.
+South Lanarkshire College has been successful in increasing its core activity allocation in line with growing demand, as per the table on page 9, with the exception of 2020/21 when the credit allocation was reduced from 49,957 to 49,201, a reduction of 1.5% compared to the sector average reduction of 0.5%.
+However, in the current year the credit allocation once again increased to 50,435, a 2.5% increase on the prior year.
+The credit allocation for the College in 2022/23 is 48,812, a decrease of 3%; the equivalent decrease for the sector is 4%.

 In accordance with Scottish Government policy, the College has expanded its Childcare provision and now offers 7 HNC classes in Childhood Practice.
 It has also expanded its STEM provision with a particular focus on encouraging women into Science, where 67% of enrolments are female, and men into Childcare.
-It is on target to have 30% of courses having no more than a 75:25 gender split by 2022.
+It is on target to have 30% of courses having no more than a 75:25 gender split by 2022/23.